Skip to main content

 Is there capacity at the local doctor’s surgery to accommodate new residents?

 The NHS will be consulted during the application process to identify whether there is capacity for new patients.
-Should a need for additional facilities be demonstrated funding can be sought via either the forthcoming Community Infrastructure Levy (CIL) or S106 agreement.
+Should a need for additional facilities be demonstrated funding can be sought via the Community Infrastructure Levy (CIL) which WHBC has introduced to fund infrastructure.

 Is there capacity at the surrounding dental practices to accommodate new residents?

-Dentists operate as private businesses, and it is not possible therefore for a developer to fund improvements via S106.
+Dentists operate as private businesses, and it is not possible therefore for a developer to fund improvements.

 What are the plans for a bridge over the railway line?

-The proposals are currently planning to provide a new cycle and pedestrian bridge over the rail line.
-That provides the opportunity to provide an improved entrance to the station.
+The proposals include a new cycle and pedestrian bridge over the rail line which meets current design standards.
+The design provides a new and improved entrance to the station from the development.

 Will there be any improvements to the railway station?